marekrei/semsim/README.md

 For example:

-	java -cp bin:lib/trove.jar:lib/semgraph.jar sem.run.BuildModel rasp examples/rasp/pnp_1000.rasp.gz mymodel
+	java -cp semsim-0.1.jar:lib/trove-3.0.2.jar:semgraph-0.3.jar sem.run.BuildModel rasp examples/rasp/pnp_1000.rasp.gz mymodel

 This will create a distributional model into your working directory, in the form of several files with the prefix 'mymodel'.
 When working with large datasets, you may need more memory.
-I was using Java argument -Xmx15G (giving 15GB of memory) when creating a model from the British National Corpus.
+I was using 15GB of memory (-Xmx15G as Java argument) when creating a model from the British National Corpus.

 Next, we can find the similarity between two words: